-Editors’ note: This article comes from the summer 2019 edition of the Nonprofit Quarterly, which focuses on accountability to stakeholders.
+Editors’ note: This article, which debuted online on July 15, 2019, comes from the summer 2019 edition of the Nonprofit Quarterly, which focuses on accountability to stakeholders.
 It was adapted from “Brand Strategy Co-Creation in a Nonprofit Context: A Strategy-as-Practice Approach” (Nonprofit and Voluntary Sector Quarterly 47, no. 5, October 2018), as part of NPQ’s partnership with NVSQ to provide the sector with a research-to-practice bridge (and vice versa).

 Societal changes related to the continuous development of new social media determine the conditions under which organizations operate today.
 Stakeholders have free access to information about organizations that are of relevance to them, and have the means to get actively involved in and even shape these organizations’ branding efforts.1 These developments require organizations to be ever more transparent and accessible—especially in societally relevant, nonprofit contexts, which attract immense stakeholder interest and voluntary stakeholder involvement.2 The understanding that brands emerge through continuous social interactions and practices among multiple, networked stakeholders3 is missing in the nonprofit literature.
 This article aims to shed a light on these dynamics, outlining possible implications and practice ideas.